basecamp/bcx-api/sections/attachments.md

 }
 ```

+If you need more information about what an attachment is attached to, you can
+make another request to its `attachable`'s `url` value.

+We will return 50 attachments per page.
+If the result set has 50 attachments,
+it's your responsibility to check the next page to see if there are any more
+attachments -- you do this by adding `&page=2` to the query, then `&page=3`, and so on.

+It's also possible to change the order attachments are returned in with the `sort`
+parameter.
+Attachments can be sorted by name, size, or age using the parameter
+values:

+* `az` and `za` for name
+* `biggest` and `smallest` for size
+* `newest` and `oldest` for age

+The default sort is `newest`.

+Sorting can be combined with pagination.
+To get the second page of attachments
+sorted by oldest first, request `/attachments.json?page=2&sort=oldest`.

 Private attachments
 -------------------

 Attachments inherit the privacy of their containers.
-For example, an attachment on a private message is private.
-Making the message visible to clients will make all of its attachments visible to clients.
+For example, an attachment
+on a private message is private.
+Making the message visible to clients will
+make all of its attachments visible to clients.